apache/flink/docs/hadoop_compatibility.md

 * This will be replaced by the TOC
 {:toc}

-Flink is compatible with many Apache Hadoop's MapReduce interfaces and allows to reuse a lot of code that was implemented for Hadoop MapReduce.
+Flink is compatible with Apache Hadoop MapReduce interfaces and therefore allows reusing code that was implemented for Hadoop MapReduce.

 You can: